Pump System Improvement

 Engineered Software, Inc.

 A heating, ventilation and air-conditioning (HVAC) piping system is designed to convey a heat transfer fluid to multiple air handlers, providing cooling (chilled water) or heating (hydronic heating) loads in a building.
 A typical HVAC system consists of a primary loop and a secondary loop.
 The primary loop contains the chiller or boiler along with primary circulating pump(s).
 The secondary loop draws fluid from the primary loop and consists of a secondary pump along with the supply header piping, various air handlers and return-header piping.
 The primary and secondary loops are connected, so fluid mixes between the loops.
+The key to designing an HVAC circulating water system is to control the air handling flow rates to maintain the temperature in the conditioned spaces.
+There are two methods to achieve this goal; one is a constant volume system, the other a variable demand system.
+Below is a case study of how a project in the Pacific Northwest achieved cost savings by using a variable demand system versus a constant volume system.

 Modeling the System